Shaun Harvey: Wrexham (2021–present)

-Shaun Harvey joined Wrexham in September 2020 as an advisor to the Board after American actor Rob McElhenney and Canadian-American actor Ryan Reynolds announced their intention to buy Wrexham A.F.C., a Welsh professional association football club.
-The company RR McReynolds was set up by November 2020, and the deal was completed in February 2021.
-As of the purchase, Wrexham A.F.C. played in the National League, the fifth tier of English football, below the Premier League and the three tiers of the English Football League system.
+Harvey joined Wrexham in February 2021 as an advisor to the Board after American actor Rob McElhenney and Canadian-American actor Ryan Reynolds announced their intention to buy the club.
+At the time of the purchase, Wrexham played in the National League, the fifth tier of English football, below the Premier League and the three tiers of the English Football League system.
+On 22 April 2023, Wrexham secured promotion from the National League to EFL League Two, the fourth tier of English football, after a 3–1 league win over Boreham Wood.
+In December 2023, Wrexham announced that Harvey had been appointed as a director.
+The club was promoted to the EFL League One the following summer.